ironpeakservices/iron-go-project/README.md

 # iron-go-project
-A repository template to start your new Go project.
+A repository template to start your new Go project on GitHub, batteries included.

 ## How to use